 Penne alla Vodka is a dish I was hesitant to share as it didn’t sound too authentically Italian to me.
-In fact the origin of this pasta tossed in creamy tomato sauce is unclear.
+In fact the origin of this pasta, tossed in a creamy tomato sauce is unclear.

-The short answer is no and no, which I am sure brings up another question.
+The short answer is no, which I am sure, brings up another question.

-Why do you use vodka in penne alla vodka sauce?
+Why use vodka in penne alla vodka sauce?

 Alcohol has been used in cooking ever since both came into existence, so always.
 Alcohol adds flavour and is often used to deglaze a pan to release more flavour into the sauce.

 In my penne alla vodka recipe, vodka adds a kick that translates into a bit of “spice” when you taste it, which in turn gets mellowed out by the sweetness of crushed tomatoes and heavy cream.